 The candidates on retirement: Joe Biden

-Update July 2020: We've updated this post after Biden's economic plan was released.
+Update August 2020: We've updated this post after Biden's economic plan and details around his proposed changes to 401(k) tax benefits were released.

 It’s no secret that Social Security is on shaky ground.
 Without intervention, the trust funds that pay for the program could dry up as soon as 2035.
 Biden wants to put the program on track and ensure its long-term solvency.

 To do that, the Biden-Sanders plan calls for increasing taxes on the highest earners through a new “donut hole” approach to the Social Security wage base.
 Currently, only the first $137,700 of an employee’s annual earnings are subject to Social Security payroll taxes.
 Under his plan, earnings between $137,000 to $400,000 are exempt from Social Security payroll taxes—but after $400,000 are retriggered.

 The Democratic nominee also rejects making any Social Security cuts of any kind, including raising the retirement age or instituting a “means test” where only low-income Americans could be eligible for the program’s benefits.
 He also wants to make it unlawful to garnish Social Security income to repay federal student loan debt.

 Beyond this, Biden is campaigning to expand Social Security benefits.
 First, his plan would institute a new minimum benefit, 125 percent of the poverty level, for individuals who have worked at least 30 years.
 Second, the plan increases monthly benefits for certain retirees.
 Widows and widowers would receive a 20 percent increase.
 Older retirees who have received Social Security benefits for at least 20 years would also receive an increase to make up for their depleted savings and higher healthcare costs.